makersacademy/airport_challenge/README.md

 ### Tests
 - Unit tested with RSpec.
-- All unit tests can be run from the project home directory using:
+- All unit tests can be run from the project home directory using: `$ rspec`
-`$ rspec`
 - Feature testing was carried out in IRB.
-- Each feature test is contained in an isolated method.
+- Each feature test is contained in an isolated method, listed in: './spec/feature_spec.rb'
-- All of these are in the file: './spec/feature_spec.rb'